-Pro Pac Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+Pro Pac Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Pro Pac product line includes 14 dry dog foods, four claimed to meet AAFCO nutrient profiles for growth, four for adult maintenance and six for all life stages.

 The following is a list of recipes available at the time of this review.

 - Pro Pac Large Breed Puppy

 - Pro Pac Lamb Meal and Rice Puppy

 - Pro Pac Small Breed Puppy (5 stars)